 By Channel Insights

-The mobile applications segment commanded the Europe online food delivery market by capturing 65.3% of the total market share in 2024.
-This segment's growth is driven by the widespread adoption of smartphones and the convenience offered by mobile apps, which provide seamless navigation, real-time tracking, and one-touch ordering.
-As per Eurostat, over 85% of Europeans aged 16-64 own a smartphone, with mobile apps being the preferred channel for accessing digital services.
+Mobile applications ruled the Europe online food delivery market by capturing a 65.8% of the total market share in 2024 This segment's prowess is driven by the widespread adoption of smartphones and the convenience offered by mobile apps, which provide seamless navigation, real-time tracking, and one-touch ordering.
 A key factor propelling this dominance is the integration of advanced features such as AI-driven recommendations, personalized offers, and secure payment gateways.
-A report by McKinsey & Company states that mobile app users spend 30% more on average compared to desktop users, thanks to features like push notifications and loyalty rewards.
-Also, the COVID-19 pandemic accelerated mobile app adoption, with platforms like Uber Eats and Deliveroo reporting a 40% increase in app downloads during lockdowns.
-Furthermore, partnerships with device manufacturers have enhanced user experience.
-These innovations, combined with the growing preference for on-the-go solutions, strengthen mobile applications as the largest and most influential channel in the market.
+Additionally, the COVID-19 pandemic accelerated mobile app adoption, with platforms like Uber Eats and Deliveroo reporting a key increase in app downloads during lockdowns.
+Furthermore, partnerships with device manufacturers have enhanced user experience; for instance, Apple Pay and Google Pay integrations have streamlined transactions, reducing cart abandonment rates.
+These innovations, combined with the growing preference for on-the-go solutions, solidify mobile applications as the largest and most influential channel in the market.

 By Payment Method Insights